Alexis Sánchez: Marseille

 On 9 August 2022, Ligue 1 club Marseille announced that they had reached an agreement in principle with Sánchez, with the transfer dependent on the outcome of his medical.
 The following day, he signed a two-year contract with an option for an additional year's extension.

+Return to Inter Milan

+On 26 August 2023, Inter Milan announced the return of Sánchez on a free transfer, agreeing a one-season deal with the player.
+He won the Serie A title for the second time.

+Return to Udinese

+On 10 August 2024, Udinese announced the return of Sánchez on a free transfer, agreeing a two-year deal with the player.

+Sevilla

+On 1 September 2025, Sánchez joined La Liga side Sevilla signing a one-season deal.
+Later that month, on 20 September, he scored his first goal for the club in a 2–1 away win over Deportivo Alavés.

 International career

 In his early career, Sánchez took part with Chile at under-15 level in the 2004 South American Championship and with Chile U17 in the 2005 South American Championship.

 Sánchez made his international debut for the Chile national team against New Zealand on 27 April 2006.
 He was called up by the coach José Sulantay to represent the Chilean under-20 team at the 2007 FIFA U-20 World Cup held in Canada, where they finished third.

 After his participation in the youth championship, Sánchez scored his first senior international goal in a 2–1 loss against Switzerland on 7 September 2007.
 He scored three times during La Roja's successful 2010 FIFA World Cup qualification campaign and appeared on every match during the tournament finals.
 He then participated in the 2011 Copa América, scoring once in a 1–1 group stage draw with Uruguay, as Chile reached the quarter-finals.
 On 15 November 2013, Sánchez scored both goals as Chile beat England 2–0 at Wembley, repeating the achievement of national team legend Marcelo Salas in 1998.